|

 A. Yes.
 Any information sent will be made part

 of the record.
-If you send information, be sure to give your name, case
+If you send information, be sure to give your name and case

 to the employer and the Administrator.
 Remember, however, that documentary